nonta1234/terraining-heightmap-generator/README.md

 - **Littoral Editor**&#8202;: Configure the shape of the littoral slope.
 - **Smoothing & Sharpen**&#8202;: Set ranges for terrain smoothing and sharpening.

+    The refresh button retrieves the minimum and maximum elevation in the grid.
+Additionally, grid information is displayed in the browser console.

 ## Download panel

 - Download the following data&#8202;: